jlduan/fba/docs/_build/html/_sources/tutorials/cell_surface_protein_labeling/SC3_v3_NextGem_DI_PBMC_CSP_1K/tutorial.rst.txt

        --output_directory qc \
        -n 20000

-This library is constructed using Chromium Next GEM Single Cell 3ʹ Reagent Kits v3.1 (Dual Index) with Feature Barcode technology for Cell Surface Protein and sequenced on Illumina NovaSeq 6000.
-The first 16 bases are cell barcodes and the following 12 bases are UMIs.
-Based on the base content plot, the GC content of cell barcodes are quite even.
+This library was constructed using the Chromium Next GEM Single Cell 3ʹ Reagent Kits v3.1 (Dual Index) with Feature Barcode technology for Cell Surface Protein, and was sequenced on the Illumina NovaSeq 6000 platform.
+The first 16 bases of read 1 correspond to the cell barcodes, followed by 12 bases for UMIs.
+The base content plot reveals that the GC content of the cell barcodes is evenly distributed, while the UMIs show a slight enrichment for the nucleotide T.
-The UMIs are slightly T enriched.

 .. image:: Pyplot_read1_per_base_seq_content.webp
    :width: 350px
    :align: center

-As for read 2, based on the per base content, it suggests that bases 0-9, 25-33, and 56-83 are GC balanced for the reads we have sampled, which could mean that their sequences are random at library-level.
-While bases 34-55 and 84-89 are constant sequences and we can almost read the bases.
-Bases 10-24 are less random but also not constant.
-They are actually our feature barcodes (See the distribution of matched barcode positions on read 2).
+Regarding read 2, the per base content analysis suggests that for the sampled reads, bases 0-9, 25-33, and 56-83 exhibit a balanced GC content, which indicates that their sequences are likely random at the library level.
+However, bases 34-55 and 84-89 appear to be constant sequences, and we can almost read the bases in these regions.
+The bases 10-24 are less random but also not constant, as they correspond to our feature barcodes, which is evident from the distribution of matched barcode positions on read 2.

 .. image:: Pyplot_read2_per_base_seq_content.webp
    :width: 800px